Instructor: Prof. George Ferguson <email@example.com>

 All appeals of exam or project grades must be made within ONE WEEK of the grade being posted.

 We hope that you will want to attend class (lecture), but attendance is NOT required other than for exams.
 If you chose not to attend, you may miss important announcements or information about the course.

 Computer crashes, malfunctions, and catastrophic loss of files are NOT valid excuses for not submitting work on time.
-CSC173 students are Computer Scientists.
-You should know how to deal with this by now.
+You are all Computer Scientists—you should know how to deal with this by now.
 Backup your files regularly to at least one external drive and/or cloud storage.
 You can always complete your assignments using IT Center computers.

 Network connectivity problems are also NOT an excuse for not submitting work to BlackBoard on time.
-CSC173 students are all familiar with BlackBoard, for better or worse.
+CSC242 students are all familiar with BlackBoard, for better or worse.
 Upload early just in case.

 Students with an appropriate excuse for missing any exam or project deadline must make arrangements IN ADVANCE.